aparna2071/animate.css/README.md

 ## Getting started

-You can find the Animate.css documentation on the [website](https://animate.style/).
+You can found the Animate.css documentation on the [website](https://animate.style/).

 ## Accessibility